punitrathore/statuspage-crawler/README.md

 ## Future Improvements:
 * If a page has been crawled before, we are wasting effort in recrawling the page if it appears again.
 I have mitigated the computation by memoizing the function.
 But this comes at a cost.
 Each memoization will add some memory overhead.
 We could do better.
 We can maintain a list of urls already crawled, and everytime we crawl a url, we check for the existence of the url in the list.
+* I am using an unbounded threadpool which gets called from the handler's function(limited to the number of server threads).
+Instead I could use a ThreadPoolExecutor service.
 * Use a logging library instead of printing.

 ## How to run locally: